 Town Hall (Ajuntament de Palma)

-One can enjoy a beautiful view of the cathedral sitting at any of the cool cafes on this avenue.
+Palma's charming Town Hall dates back to the 17th century.
+According to history, it was built in 1515 but burned down in 1842.
+The records of centuries of Canarian history and the island's public archives were also destroyed.
+Today, it is a famous rendezvous spot for visitors.One can enjoy a beautiful view of the cathedral sitting at any of the cafes on this avenue.
 The bars and cafes on this street are famous for their delicious food and drinks.
-Not only that but brands such as H&M, Massimo Dutti, and Zara are situated here and ready to serve your shopping hunger.
+Not only that, the brand stores such as H&M, Massimo Dutti, and Zara are situated here and ready to serve your shopping hunger.
 People get attracted to Passeig des Born Avenue due to its beautiful and tranquil atmosphere.
-This is a great place to relax, spend a day, and hang around.

 Pueblo Español (C- del Poble Espanyol)

-Now a hub of old town, Placa Major originally housed the offices of inquisition.
+Pueblo Español, also known as C-del Poble Espanyol is an architectural museum that mirrors a village-like design.
+It unfolds some facsimiles of the classical works of Spanish architecture.
+This can be an excellent day-trip spot offering lots of entertainment options.
+You can stroll through the various artisans' shops, restaurants, and bars.Now a hub of the old town, Placa Major originally housed the offices of inquisition.
 The cobbled streets, old buildings, and the outdoor craft market are the main attractions of Placa Major.
-A vast range of good bars and restaurants can be found dotted around the edge of the square.
-In addition to this, it also has quite a number of art galleries and hence is known as the “artists’ quarter”.
+A vast range of good bars and restaurants can be found around the square.
+In addition to this, it also has many art galleries and hence is known as the "artists' quarter".

 La Almudaina

-Palau de l'Almudaina stands opposite to the cathedral entrance.
+Palau de l'Almudaina stands opposite the cathedral entrance.
 The Palace was originally a citadel built by the Moorish governors.
 It was converted into a palace at the beginning of the 14th century on the orders of King James II.
 Today, the Almudaina Palace houses the "Capitania General" or Harbour Office of the Balearic Islands.

 Church of Santa Eulalia